 5. Managed Hosting Services Terms and Obligations

 - Scope of Updates.
 Any updates and maintenance specified under Managed Hosting Services is limited to minor changes and/or updates (such as adding/replacing text, adding/replacing image(s), performing security patch update, etc.) after project completion during the term of the agreement.
 Update requests beyond this scope may incur additional fees.
-Access to our professional team is available for design or functionality updates at $60 – $140/hr.

 Client agrees to indemnify, hold harmless and defend Vendor and its directors, officers, employees and agents from and against any action, claim, demand or liability, including reasonable attorney’s fees and costs, arising from or relating to any allegation that the Client Content infringes a third-person’s copyright or trademark right, or misappropriates a third person’s trade secrets.
 Client agrees that Vendor shall have the right to participate in the defense of any such claim through counsel of its own choosing.